Updated: May 20

-It’s surprisingingly rare to find it so perfectly informing French cooking.
-But in the most unlikely corner of Vieux Nice at Oliviera, Nadim Beyrouti and his wife combine a passion for the oils of the region with the simplest ingredients.
-This ardent desire to fuse the oils aromas and flavours with fresh garden products results in some wonderful combinations.
+Today olive oil has moved from basic subsistence to bottled luxury on our tables, we have become accustomed to buying the extra virgin brands as a matter of course.
+But when you have tasted the pure, artisanal product, fresh from the press there is no turning back.
+And it’s rare to find it so perfectly informing French cooking than in Provence.
+In the most unlikely corner of Vieux Nice at Oliviera, Nadim Beyrouti and his family combine a passion for the oils of the region with the simplest ingredients.
+This ardent desire to fuse the aromas and flavours of the oils with fresh garden products results in matchless combinations.